JNavas2/Archive-Page/README.md

 ## Notes & Troubleshooting

 - **Archiving Process:**
-  You may need to click the **Save** button on archive.today after the page loads to begin archiving.
+  You may need to click the **Save** button on Archive Today after the page loads to begin archiving.

 - **Error Handling:**
   If you encounter an error, simply try again later.
-Archive.today may be temporarily overwhelmed; this is *not* an extension issue.
+Archive Today may be temporarily overwhelmed; this is *not* an extension issue.

 - **DNS Issues:**
   If you experience DNS errors, try a different DNS service (e.g., [Quad9](https://www.quad9.net)) or VPN.

 ---

-## About archive.today
+## About Archive Today

-[archive.today](https://archive.today) is a service that preserves web pages by taking a “snapshot” that remains online even if the original disappears.
+[Archive Today](https://archive.today) is a service that preserves web pages by taking a “snapshot” that remains online even if the original disappears.
 It saves both text and graphical copies for accuracy and provides a permanent, reliable link to the archived content.

 ---